 Matthew McConaughey seemed a little out of place in the main role, but he delivered the performance of his career.
-He started changing expectations in 2012 with dark indies like Mud, Killer Joe and Lee Daniels’ The Paperboy.
+McConaughey started changing audience expectations in 2012 with dark indies like Mud, Killer Joe, and Lee Daniels’ The Paperboy.
 I saw all of them, watched the evolution happen, and still felt McConaughey was an odd choice for a role that could easily be hated by queer people.
-But maybe that’s why it was given to him: The actor gives the persistent aura of a Texas conservative, someone out of place among AIDS-addled drag queens and activist homos during the height of the epidemic.
+But maybe that’s why it was given to him: The actor gives the persistent aura of a red-blooded Texas conservative, someone out of place among AIDS-addled drag queens and activist homos during the height of the epidemic.

 Yes, there are trans actresses that could have played the role.
 But before the part became political, it was a job for Leto, and one he did well.
 He delivered a powerful and stirring performance.
-It would be more precise to take issue with the casting director or with the screenwriter responsible for the off-color trans jokes in the film.
+It would be more precise to take issue with the casting director or the screenwriter responsible for the off-color trans jokes in the film.

 Now, about the looks.

 Pharrell Williams wore a Lanvin jacket and shorts.
 Yes, shorts.
 I loved the look.
-Bradley Cooper rocked a simple black bowtie and some sexy scruff, proving that a gentleman doesn’t have to go for flash.
+Bradley Cooper rocked a simple black bowtie and some dashing scruff, proving that a gentleman doesn’t have to go for flash.

 After starring in two films that rocked the Oscars (Silver Linings Playbook last year and this year’s American Hustle) I wish Bradley would win something.
 Ellen, thanks for the legendary selfie.
 You bless us.

 The night was hot with tension and social politics, but overall we left feeling rewarded, if not a little unmoved, at this year’s winners.